autopilotpattern/consul/README.md

 Consul supports TLS encryption for RPC and symmetric pre-shared key encryption for its gossip protocol.
 Deploying these features requires managing these secrets, and a demonstration of how to do so can be found in the [Vault example](https://github.com/autopilotpattern/vault).

+### Testing

+The `tests/` directory includes integration tests for both the Triton and Compose example stacks described above.
+Running `make test/triton` will run the tests in a container locally but targeting Triton Cloud.
+To run those tests you'll need a Triton Cloud account with your Triton command line profile set up.
+The test rig will use the value of the `TRITON_PROFILE` environment variable to determine what data center to target.

 ## Credit where it's due

 This project builds on the fine examples set by [Jeff Lindsay](https://github.com/progrium)'s ([Glider Labs](https://github.com/gliderlabs)) [Consul in Docker](https://github.com/gliderlabs/docker-consul/tree/legacy) work.
 It also, obviously, wouldn't be possible without the outstanding work of the [Hashicorp team](https://hashicorp.com) that made [consul.io](https://www.consul.io).